 The following supplemental hypothetical investment information provides additional information calculated and presented in a manner different from expense information found under "Fees and Expenses of the Portfolio" in the Summary Information at the beginning of this Prospectus about the effect of the Portfolio's expenses, including investment advisory fees and other Portfolio costs, on the Portfolio's returns over a 10-year period.
 The chart shows the estimated expenses that would be charged on a hypothetical investment of \$10,000 in Class B shares of the Portfolio assuming a 5% return each year.
 Except as otherwise indicated, the chart also assumes that the current annual expense ratio stays the same throughout the 10-year period.
-The current annual expenses are not reflected in the Portfolio".
+The current annual expense ratio for the Portfolio is the same as stated under "Fees and Expenses of the Portfolio".
 There are additional fees and expenses associated with variable products.
+These fees can include mortality and expense risk charges, administrative charges, and other charges that can significantly affect expenses.
 These fees and expenses are not reflected in the following expense information.
 Your actual expenses may be higher or lower.